evennia/evennia/docs/source/Contributing-Docs.md

 - `source/Setup/` holds detailed docs on installing, running and maintaining the Evennia server and the infrastructure around it.
 - `source/Coding/` has help on how to interact with, use and navigate the Evennia codebase itself.
   This also has non-Evennia-specific help on general development concepts and how to set up a sane development environment.
 - `source/Contribs/` holds documentation specifically for packages in the `evennia/contribs/` folder.
 Any contrib-specific tutorials will be found here instead of in `Howtos`
 - `source/Howtos/` holds docs that describe how to achieve a specific goal, effect or result in Evennia.
 This is often on a tutorial or FAQ form and will refer to the rest of the documentation for further reading.
-  - `source/Howtos/Starting/` holds all documents part of the initial tutorial sequence.
+  - `source/Howtos/Beginner-Tutorial/` holds all documents part of the initial tutorial sequence.

  Other files and folders:
-  - `source/api/` contains the auto-generated API documentation as `.rst` files.
-Don't edit these files manually, your changes will be lost.
-To refer to these files, use `api:` followed by the Python path, for example `[rpsystem contrib](evennia.contrib.rpsystem)`.
+  - `source/api/` contains the auto-generated API documentation as `.html` files.
+Don't edit these files manually, they are auto-generated from sources.
-  - `source/_templates` and `source/_static` should not be modified unless adding a new doc-page feature or changing the look of the HTML documentation.
+  - `source/_templates` and `source/_static` hold files for the doc itself.
+They should only be modified if wanting to change the look and structure of the documentation generation itself.
   - `conf.py` holds the Sphinx configuration.
 It should usually not be modified except to update the Evennia version on a new branch.